HenryWilder/henry-refactors/README.md

 ## Known Issues

-- Henry Align adds trailing whitespace
+- Henry Align adds trailing whitespace.
-- Henry Align doesn't necessarily align matching text sections
+- Henry Align doesn't necessarily align matching text sections.
-- Running CSS Preview while not having text selected can cause errors
+- Running CSS Preview while not having text selected can cause errors.
-- CSS Preview command must be re-executed to refresh, which creates a new webview instance every time
+- CSS Preview command must be re-executed to refresh, which creates a new webview instance every time.
 - CSS Preview is not very flexible and can error easily in many situations.
 This includes the use of `:has()`, `:hover`, `::after`, and other things that cannot actually be expanded by Emmet.
+- Web Palette doesn't copy color to clipboard when clicking labels - expected behavior is to copy the color name instead of hex code.

 ## Release Notes